aposipa/Fetch-Rewards-Code-Challenge/README.md

 https://nodejs.org/en/

-Once you have node installed you will need to make sure you have the packages installed in your editor.
+Once you have node installed you will need to make sure you have the packages installed in your editor through the terminal.
 ```
 npm install
 ```